-H1.
 Enter total dollar amounts awarded to enrolled full-time and less than full-time degree-seeking undergraduates (using the same cohort reported in CDS Question B1, "total degree-seeking" undergraduates) in the following categories.
-(Note: If the data being reported are final figures for the 2011-2012 academic year (see the next item below), use the 2011-2012 academic year's CDS Question B1 cohort.)
+(Note: If the data being reported are final figures for the 2012-2013 academic year (see the next item below), use the 2012-2013 academic year's CDS Question B1 cohort.)
 Include aid awarded to international students (i.e., those not qualifying for federal aid).
-Aid that is non-need-based but that was used to meet need should be reported in the need-based aid column.
+Aid that is non-need-based but that was used to meet need should be reported in the need-based aid columns.
 (For a suggested order of precedence in assigning categories of aid to cover need, see the entry for "non-need-based scholarship or grant aid" on the last page of the definitions section.)

+1

+H1 2013-2014 2012-2013

+estimated final

-Indicate the academic year for which data are reported for items H1, H2, H2A, and H6 below: 2012-2013 estimated or 2011-2012 final
+H1 Indicate the academic year for which data are reported for items H1, v

+H2, H2A, and H6 below: X

-Which needs-analysis methodology does your institution use in awarding institutional aid?
-(Formerly H3) x Federal methodology (FM)
+H3 Which needs-analysis methodology does your institution use in awarding institutional aid?

+H3

+Federal methodology (FM)

+x

-Institutional methodology (IM)
+H3 Institutional methodology (IM)

-Both FM and IM
+H3 Both FM and IM